ssimic1144/dicom_image_reconstruction_pytorch/README.md

 ## Current status of project

-Current model does reconstruct image but it's still little bit blurry.
+Current model reconstructs image as expected.